 The average commute time for Woodland residents is just over half an hour.

-There are plenty of things to do in Woodland, from hiking and biking in the nearby mountains to visit the city’s many museums and art galleries.
+There are plenty of things to do in Woodland, from hiking and biking in the nearby mountains to visiting the city’s many museums and art galleries.

 The high cost of living in Woodland, Utah is due to a number of factors.
 Housing prices are high due to the limited availability of land, and the costs of construction and labor are also high.